-Associate Chief Research Officer, Director, Weis Center for Research, Geisinger Clinic
+Associate Chief Research Officer, Director of Weis Center for Research, Geisinger Clinic

 Leveraging the Resources of an Integrated Health Care System for Translational Research